Measuring the Hall effect in hysteretic materials: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Air Force Office of Scientific Research under award number A9550-23-1-0635.
-Additional support was provided by an NSF CAREER grant (DMR-2144295) to LMS and the Gordon and Betty Moore Foundation’s EPIQS initiative through Grant GBMF9064.
+This work was supported by the Air Force Office of Scientific Research under award numbers A9550-23-1-0635 and FA9550-25-1-0177.
+Additional support was provided by an NSF CAREER grant (DMR-2144295) to LMS and the Gordon and Betty Moore Foundation's EPIQS initiative through Grant GBMF9064.
 We thank Jeffrey Lindemuth and Emilio A. Codecido for useful discussions.